 We suggest partnering with businesses that share or have similarities with your corporate goals.
 Your intention should always be to generate interest from your subscribers, so you’ll want to make sure they aren’t seeing ads from completely unrelated businesses.
 Find a connection.

-Deciding how much to charge for ad space will really depend on your revenue and number of subscribers.
-You can charge affiliate marketers for the space itself, on a click-through rate basis or you can charge a percentage of sales made through the link on your newsletter.
+Deciding how much to charge for ad space will really depend on your revenue and the number of newsletter subscribers.
+You can charge affiliate marketers for the space itself, on a click-through rate basis or you can charge a percentage of sales made through the affiliate link on your newsletter.
 Affiliate marketers should have no problem tracking the sales that come from your website if you’re posting a unique link (include UTM codes or set up a specific landing page for each vendor).

 Ad revenue is a great and simple way to bring in the bucks with your newsletter.
 Especially if you’re just starting out and don’t quite have the giant list size you’re hoping to have in the future.